 GreenBox POS Announces Nasdaq Listing and Pricing of an Upsized $43.6 Million Public Offering

-security to build customized payment solutions today announced the pricing of an underwritten public offering of 4,150,000 shares of common stock at a public offering price of $10.50 per share for
+to build customized payment solutions today announced the pricing of an underwritten public offering of 4,150,000 shares of common stock at a public offering price of $10.50 per share for aggregate

-aggregate gross proceeds of $43,575,000 prior to deducting underwriting discounts, commissions, and other offering expenses.
-In addition, the Company has granted the underwriters a 45-day option to
+gross proceeds of $43,575,000 prior to deducting underwriting discounts, commissions, and other offering expenses.
+In addition, the Company has granted the underwriters a 45-day option to purchase

-purchase up to an additional 622,500 shares at the public offering price less the underwriting discounts and commissions.
-The offering is expected to close on February 19, 2021, subject to
+up to an additional 622,500 shares at the public offering price less the underwriting discounts and commissions.
+The offering is expected to close on February 19, 2021, subject to satisfaction of

 The Company has received approval to list its common stock on the Nasdaq Capital Market under the symbol “GBOX”, with trading expected to begin on February 17, 2021.